rehierl/node-tree-outliner/3-4-0-design-5.md

 section's first content node, builds upon the existence of a first content node.

 **DEFINITION**
-The maximum (i.e. widest) scope of a section, that does not produce any conflict, will be referred to as "the default scope of a section".
+The maximum (i.e. widest) scope of a section, that does not produce any kind of conflict, will be referred to as "the default scope of a section".

 A generic definition of the end of a section can only define a section's default